rohitmalik02/Typing_Test/README.md

 # Typing Test
 Simple python based typing test.
-Displays WPM and Incorrect words at the end of 60 seconds.
+Displays WPM and number of Incorrect words at the end of 60 seconds.